se000h/semi-supervised/README.md

 # semi-supervised

-study aboyt semi-supervised learning in UNLN SAIL lab
+A study about semi-supervised learning in UNLV SAIL lab

 dataset: